unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments-with-records.md

 You can use Unstoppable Domains [Sandbox environment](/partner/set-up-sandbox-for-testing.md) to test the redirect URL payments integration.

-1. Navigate to the sandbox environment with the paid domains flow query parameters appended to the URL.
+1. Navigate to the Sandbox environment with the paid domains flow query parameters appended to the URL.
 2. Purchase a domain.
 You can use `4242 4242 4242 4242` as the credit card number to checkout for free.
 3. Proceed to mint the domain.
 If you are asked to verify records to pre-fill when minting the domain, then the redirect URL with crypto records integration is working successfully.